 - Delta SkyClub lounge access for a reduced rate of $39 per visit, (See Rates & Fees)

 - No foreign transaction fees (See Rates & Fees)

 - Travel protections

 Delta SkyMiles Platinum American Express Card Full Review

 This card is a co-branded travel rewards credit card.
 It’s issued by American Express, but earns rewards toward Delta Air Lines’ loyalty program.

 This card charges a $250 annual fee.

-When you open a Delta SkyMiles Platinum Amex account, you can earn 50,000 bonus miles after you spend $2,000 in purchases on your card in the first three months.
-Offer ends.
+When you open a Delta SkyMiles Platinum Amex account, you can earn 50,000 bonus miles and 5,000 Medallion® Qualification Miles (MQMs) after you spend $3,000 in purchases on your new Card in your first 6 months.